IdentityPython/oidc-op/docs/source/contents/conf.rst

 If you're running an OP with static client registration you want to keep the registered clients in a database separate from the session database since it will change independent of the OP process.
-In this case you need this.
+In this case you need *client_db*.
-If you are on the other hand only allowing dynamic client registration then keeping registered clients in the session database makes total sense.
+If you are on the other hand only allowing dynamic client registration then keeping registered clients only in the session database makes total sense.

 The class you reference in the specification MUST be a subclass of oidcmsg.storage.DictType and have some of the methods a dictionary has.